microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     @split(item().name, '.')[0]
     ```

+    ![Table name splitter](./Media/for-each-table-name-split.png)

-    As an example DimCustomer.parquet would become ['DimCustomer','Parquet'] with two items in the returned array.
+    **Note:** As an example DimCustomer.parquet would become ['DimCustomer','Parquet'] with two items in the returned array.
 To select the first item we use a zero based index to select the value DimCustomer.

-    ![Table name splitter](./Media/for-each-table-name-split.png)

 1. Next, with the Copy data activity still selected and the Source tab displayed, expand the **Advanced** section.
 Hover above either of the **Table action** values to display the **Add dynamic content [Alt+Shift+D]** property.
 Select this text to open the pipeline expression builder.